-Gardening is the sort of work that should be done by those who enjoy it instead of those who are merely not qualified for much else.
-As we mentioned, the money has the potential to make it worthwhile, but only for those who score a good job or own a business.
-Money really should not be the main motivation for becoming a gardener.
-Fortunately, there are not a lot of business students at Harvard dropping out to make easy money tending a garden instead of going to Wall Street.
-The notion that there isn’t a fabulous financial future in this biz is instinctual for most.
+Gardening is the sort of work that should be done by those who enjoy it instead of those who are looking for an easy way to spend a day.
+As we mentioned, the money has the potential to make it worthwhile under the best circumstances, but only for those who score a good job or own a business.
+That's not going to happen mowing lawns around your neighborhood every other weekend.